Useful links

 Oundle Book Shop

-In Oundle we’re lucky to have the only independent book shop in Northamptonshire.
+In Oundle we’re lucky to have the oldest independent book shop in Northamptonshire.
 It’s a treasure trove, with super-friendly and helpful staff who really know their stuff.
 You can call them on (01832) 273523 or email oundlebookshop@colemangroup.co.uk

 Bookshop.org